Skip to main content

 Safety of tanks, piping and machinery reservoirs at demolition sites

 8.1.2.14.
-(1) Tanks, piping and machinery reservoirs at a demolition site that contain flammable liquids or combustible liquids or that are likely to contain flammable vapours shall be drained, purged with inert materials and then removed before demolition is commenced.
+(1) Tanks, piping and machinery reservoirs at a demolition site that contain combustible liquids or flammable liquids or that are likely to contain flammable vapours shall be drained and, except as permitted by Sentence (2), removed prior to the demolition of the building.

-(2) Despite Sentence (1), if it is impracticable to remove any tank, piping or machinery reservoir described in Sentence (1) from the building before demolition is commenced, such equipment shall be
+(2) Where it is impracticable to remove tanks, piping or machinery reservoirs from the building prior to demolition, such equipment shall be

 (a) drained and purged with inert materials before demolition is commenced,